 Google uses Rankbrain, a machine learning technology, to analyze your search queries (both spoken and written) and to process them into search results that are most likely to be what you’re looking for.

 “If you’re searching for an ambiguous query, or you’re using colloquial terms or talking to Google like it was a person, traditionally, computers will break down, because they can’t understand your query or they haven’t seen that phrase before.
 RankBrain can generalize it: ‘That phrase seems like something I’ve seen in the past, so I’m going to assume that you meant this.’
 It’s much like a person hearing you talking to them in a crowded bar – they can’t hear everything you’re saying, but they still can guess what you’re meaning and have a conversation with you.” – Greg Corrado

 There are many factors and forces that influence the present and future of a business in the market.
-They are complex, high correlated, and sometimes difficult to measure.
-One of the challenges marketers face is how to predict the exact future of the business or a product using complex set of inputs under tight time constraints.
-Many machine learning processes have been designed to automatically learn patterns in the numerous data inputs and help marketers to predict future of anything they want to.
+They are complex, highly correlated, and sometimes difficult to measure.
+One of the challenges marketers face is how to predict the exact future of the business or a product using a complex set of inputs under tight time constraints.
+Many machine learning processes have been designed to automatically learn patterns in the numerous data inputs and help marketers to predict the future of anything they want to.